sarahpopp314/sarahpopp314.github.io/CV.md

 **WIYN Open Cluster Study** • August 2021-Present<br>
 *Advisor: Dr. Constantine Deliyannis • Indiana University*<br>
 - Graduate research assistant
+- Measured lithium abundances in select stars using IRAF
 - Performed UBVRI PSF photometry using IRAF
 - Contributed major edits to our photometry manual as we switched to a new virtual desktop system